thu-spmi/damd-multiwoz/README.md

 # DAMD-MultiWOZ
-This is the code and data for AAAI 2020 paper "Task-Oriented Dialog Systems that Consider Multiple Appropriate Responses under the Same Context".
-The paper link will be available soon.
+This is the code and data for AAAI 2020 paper "Task-Oriented Dialog Systems that Consider Multiple Appropriate Responses under the Same Context". [[paper link]](https://arxiv.org/abs/1911.10484)

 ## Requirements